KenjiOhtsuka/note/operating_system/overview.md

 * The system performs as if it has a very large number of virtual CPU.
 (Time-slicing)
     * Turning a single CPU (or a smallset of them) into a seemingly infinite number of CPUs and thus allowing many programs to seemingly run at once is what we call **virtualizing** the CPU

+* file system
+   * the software in the operating system, that usually manages the disk